Brianna Henries

-Brianna Henries (born February 27, 1991) is an American politician and esthetician serving as a member of the Rhode Island House of Representatives from the 64th district.
+Brianna Escelia Henries (born February 27, 1991) is an American politician and esthetician who served as a member of the Rhode Island House of Representatives from the 64th district.
 Elected in November 2020, she assumed office on January 5, 2021.

 Early life and education

 Henries was born in Providence, Rhode Island and raised in Warwick.
-After graduating from Classical High School in 2009, she earned certifications from the Make-up Designory and the Elizabeth Grady School of Esthetics and Massage Therapy.

 Career

 Outside of politics, Henries has worked as a theater teacher with Valiant Arts Studio and as a retail manager and makeup artist with Bare Minerals.
 She was elected to the Rhode Island House of Representatives in November 2020 and assumed office on January 5, 2021.
+She served two terms, and announced in May 2024 that she would not run for a third.